albincorreya/Freesound_Max-MSP_Modules/README.md

 4. Load the max project file 'Freesound_Modules_Max.maxproj' located in the home folder and follow the instructions in the patch.

+(Library is still under development, use it at your own risk)

 Enjoy Freesounding !